 The ATF and WTA in tennis, and the NBA and WNBA in basketball, offer two different instances of pay inequality in sports with regards to prize money and payouts of total revenue.

-Even when women are being paid fairly in tennis, a larger question is still unanswered: what system should be adopted to ensure men and women are paid fairly consistently, no matter the level or location of the tournament?
+Even when women are paid fairly in tennis, a larger question remains: what system should be adopted to ensure men and women are paid fairly consistently, no matter the level or location of the tournament?

 As we've noted, male leagues often generate significantly more revenue than female leagues, and that’s certainly true in professional basketball.
 However, Forbes estimates that the WNBA teams pay out only 23% of the league’s total revenue ($51.5 million) to their players, whereas the NBA teams pays out roughly 50% of the league’s total revenue ($5.9 billion) to their players.
 Within this incongruent business model, WNBA stars are losing out on hundreds of thousands of dollars.